0verseas/official-site-WP/wordpress/wp-content/plugins/advanced-database-cleaner/README.txt

 8. Overview and settings page

 == Changelog ==

+= 3.1.6 - 24/03/2025 =
+- Fix: names containing HTML were not displayed correctly.
+- Fix: certain transients, options, tables, and cron jobs could not be deleted.
+- Fix: function _load_textdomain_just_in_time was called incorrectly.
+- Fix: after optimizing tables, the plugin now refreshes the data to accurately reflect the database’s real status.
+- Fix: enhanced the plugin's security.
+- Fix (PRO): sometimes users were unable to deactivate their license.
+- Tweak: improved how the plugin edits the autoload value for options.
+- Tweak: increased the max_execution_time only after a scan has started, and under specific conditions.
+- Tweak: cleaned up and enhanced some PHP, CSS, and JS code parts.
+- New: the Options tab now displays the total size of autoloaded options.
+- New: in Multisite, users can now choose to display the plugin menu in the Network Admin panel.
+- New (PRO): added support for new autoload option values in filters: on, auto, auto-on, auto-off.
+- New (PRO): users can now assign items to WordPress using the “manual categorization” feature.

+= 3.1.5 - 19/09/2024 =
+- Fix: Automatic conversion of false to array is deprecated
+- Fix: Cannot modify header information - headers already sent..
+- Fix: Object of class stdClass could not be converted to string

+= 3.1.4 - 23/01/2024 =
+- Security: enhancing the security by avoiding deserialization (thanks to Richard Telleng from Wordfence)
+- PRO: fix endless scan reloading
+- PRO: fix PHP warning: Implicit conversion from float to int
+- PRO: some code cleanup

+= 3.1.3 - 12/09/2023 =
+- Security: enhancing the security by sanitizing some parameters
+- Fix: fixed 'Constant FILTER_SANITIZE_STRING is deprecated in PHP 8'
+- Fix: fixed 'Undefined property : stdClass::$data_free'
+- Fix: fixed 'PHP Fatal error:  Uncaught TypeError: date(): Argument #2 ($timestamp) must be of type ?int'
+- Tweak: better handling of nonces
+- Compatibility: tested with the latest version of WordPress 6.3.1

 = 3.1.2 - 22/02/2023 =
 - Security fix: when saving the settings